Try (Colbie Caillat song): Storyline and reception

 As explained by Zakiya Jamal of People, "it begins by showing women from all different ages and backgrounds, including Caillat herself, wearing makeup, wigs, and fake eyelashes.
 As the video progresses the women remove their makeup, take off their wigs or shake out their hair, and let their natural beauty shine."
+All the while, the women lip-sync to Caillat's vocals.
 As noted by Emilee Lindner of MTV News, at the end, "Caillat is looking smiley and seriously at the camera, singing the last lines, 'Don’t you like you?
 ‘Cause I like you.'"
 During its first week, the video went viral, accumulating over nine million views, surpassing the 20-million mark on YouTube/VEVO as of August 19, 2014.
 Robbie Daw of Idolator praised Colbie and the other women in the clip for "giv[ing] us one of the most quietly powerful visuals of the year so far."
 Bruna Nessif of E!
 Online claimed that the video "embraces natural beauty and embodies a massive amount of girl power in just four minutes."
 Lauren Valenti of Marie Claire wrote that "Caillat's bold experiment is a reminder that emancipating yourself from your beauty routine every once and a while [sic] can set you free — yes, even in a world filled with unrealistic beauty ideals."